cameronmytra/moteus/docs/reference.md

 The moteus-n1 and moteus-x1 additionally have a hardware RS422
 transceiver which can be enabled through configuration.
-By default, the RS422 direction control pins are hardcoded, but they can be configured to use any available AUX pins through the `rs422_re_pin` and `rs422_de_pin` settings.
+By default, the RS422 direction control pins are hardcoded, but they can be configured to use any available AUX pins by setting specific pins to RS422 Receive Enable (mode 18) and RS422 Drive Enable (mode 19).
 RS485 devices like the CUI AMT21x can be used if the RS422 pin Y is connected to A and RS422 pin Z is connected to B.

 ### Pin Options ###